What is the Chinese Yuan Renminbi? – (CNY) definition

 But in the “physical” world, you’re shooting RMB.
-For example, if you withdraw Chinese money from an ATM in China mainland (or Hong Kong where RMB is the fiat currency now), you will receive RMB.
+For example, if you withdraw Chinese money from an ATM in mainland China (or Hong Kong, where RMB is the fiat currency now), you will receive RMB.
 Therefore, the “exchange rate” between CNH and CNY is always 1:1, regardless of other exchange rates in the market compared to other currencies.

 The Chinese financial system compared to the US dollar is as follows: